Kong/docs.konghq.com/app/_hub/kong-inc/upstream-oauth/overview/_index.md

 title: Overview
 ---

-The Upstream OAuth plugin allows {{site.base_gateway}} to consume third-party or external APIs to initiate OAuth flows, which lets you use {{site.base_gateway}} in egress workflows.
+The Upstream OAuth plugin allows {{site.base_gateway}} to support OAuth flows between Kong and the upstream API.

 The plugin supports storing tokens issued by the IdP in different backend formats.

 ## How it works

 The upstream OAuth2 credential flow works similarly to the [client credentials grant](/hub/kong-inc/openid-connect/how-to/authentication/client-credentials/) used by the OpenID Connect plugin.
-However, instead of Kong verifying the access token, the verification is passed along to the upstream API, which then validates the token against the IdP.
+If a cached access token isn't found, Kong issues a request to the IdP token endpoint to obtain a new token, which is cached, and then passed to the upstream API via a configurable header (`Authorization` by default).

 <!--vale off-->